 It’s As Easy As Riding A Bike

-For my birthday this year, I mentioned to my husband that I wanted to start riding it and use to go to the local coffee shop and grocery store.
+For my birthday this year, I mentioned to my husband that I wanted to start riding again and use my bike to go to the local coffee shop and grocery store.
 My husband lovingly replaced the tires, oiled the brakes, and shined it up like new for me.
 The first time I hopped on it, I was ready to conquer the world.
-After fifteen minutes on it, my legs had other plans, however.
+After fifteen minutes on it, my legs had other plans!
 OMG.
 I thought I was going to die, my legs hurt for three days after!!
 But, I was not ready to give up.
-With sheer determination and a bit of arnica cream, I am venturing out more every day.
-So…if this will be the first time you ride a bike in years, the first time you get on it, it will likely hurt like hell.
+With sheer determination and a bit of arnica cream, I ventured out more each day.
+So…if this is the first time you will ride a bike in years, the first time you get on it, it will likely hurt like hell.
 Keep going.
 Keep going!

 Turn That Hobby Into A Side Hustle